drawcode-workshops/001/README.md

 The textual documentation and markdown files are all licensed as MIT.

-The JavaScript source files have been released under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) (CC BY-NC-SA 4.0), see [src/LICENSE.md](./src/LICENSE.md) for details.
+The images and JavaScript source files have been released under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) (CC BY-NC-SA 4.0), see [src/LICENSE.md](./src/LICENSE.md) for details.